-What if I told you that you didn’t have to buy anything new to decorate your home?
+What if I told you that it was possible to make your home look new at no cost to you and that you didn’t have to buy anything new to decorate your home?
 You might be thinking, “that’s a first!
 A designer who told me not to buy anything.”
 Well, it’s true!
 In today’s post, I will be sharing 10 ways to make your home feel new at no cost to you.
 Continue reading →

 Whether you have $1,000 or $100,000 to spend on your decorating project, it is important to have a number in mind to work with – even Hollywood has a budget.Decorating on a budget doesn’t have to mean being cheap , it means being a savvy shopper and finding the best value for your buck.
 Continue reading →

-Hello my friends, since I have noticed some new followers on my feed, I thought it would be a great time to share with you my story and a little about me
+Hello my friends, since I noticed new followers, I thought I would share a little about myself and the designer behind AMA Designs.

 Tell us About Yourself